dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Because of these behaviors, the greatest danger in contract engineering is **accidentally encoding a test case into the rules**, rather than defining a general invariant that governs a whole family of behaviors.

-The following guidelines synthesize both the practical lessons learned during the “Unable to locate package” regression and the deeper transformer‑level principles that govern how LLMs interpret rules.
+The following guidelines synthesize both the practical lessons learned during the “Unable to locate package” regression and many other testing issues that were hit along the way, and they also synthesize the deeper transformer‑level principles that govern how
+LLMs actually interpret rules.

 ---